cloudposse/atmos/website/docs/core-concepts/components/component-overrides.md

 title: Component Overrides
 sidebar_position: 9
 sidebar_label: Overrides
-description: Use the 'overrides' pattern to modify component(s) configuration and behavior.
+description: Use the 'overrides' pattern to modify component(s) configuration and behavior in the current scope.
 id: overrides
 ---